thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 [Gantry Framework](http://gantry.org/)

 ## Credits
+Thanks to the Gantry team for providing a modern templating framework.

 Thanks to [Insites](https://insites.com/) for the Cookie Consent API and the Gantry team for providing a modern templating framework.

 Thanks to [mariantanase](https://github.com/mariantanase) for the Italian back- and frontend translation.